Flag of Spain: Design

+This type of triband design has become known as a Spanish fess.

 Flag protocol

-The flag can only be flown horizontally from public buildings, private homes, businesses, ships, town squares, or during official ceremonies.
-While the flag should be flown from sunrise to sunset, government offices in Spain and abroad must fly the flag on a 24-hour basis (during the night, and in poor light, it must be properly lit).
+The flag must only be flown horizontally.
+It can be flown from public buildings, private homes, businesses, ships, town squares, or during official ceremonies.
+While the flag should be flown from sunrise to sunset, government offices in Spain and abroad must fly the flag on a 24-hour basis; during the night, and in poor light, it must be properly lit.
 The flags must conform to the legal standards, and cannot be soiled or damaged in any way.

 For mourning activities, the flag can be flown in either of the following ways.
 The first method, commonly known as half-masting, is performed when the flag is hoisted to the top of the flagpole, then lowered to the pole's one-third position.
 The other method is to attach a black ribbon to a flag that is permanently affixed to a staff.
 The ribbon itself is ten centimetres wide and it is attached to the mast so that the ends of the ribbon reach the bottom of the flag.
 During the funeral ceremony, the flag may be used to cover the coffins of government officials, soldiers and persons designated by an act of the President; these flags are later folded and presented to the next of kin before interment.

-When flying the Spanish flag with other flags, the following is the correct order of precedence: the national flag, flags of foreign states, the flag of Europe, international NGOs, military and government standards, autonomous communities flags, city flags and any others.
-When foreign flags are used alongside the Spanish flag, the flags are sorted according to their countries' names alphabetically in the Spanish language.
+When flying the Spanish flag with other flags, the following is the order of precedence: the national flag, flags of foreign states, the flag of Europe, international NGOs, military and government standards, autonomous communities flags, city flags and any others.
+When foreign flags are used alongside the Spanish flag, the flags are sorted according to the countries' names alphabetically in the Spanish language.
 The only exception is when the congress or meeting held in Spain dictates a different language to be used for sorting.
 The flag of Europe has been hoisted since Spain became a member of the Union.
-While not mentioned by name in the law, the flag of NATO can be used in Spain, since it belongs to that organization as well.
+While not mentioned by name in the law, the flag of NATO can also be used in Spain, since it belongs to that organization.

-When unfurled in the presence of other flags, the national flag must not have smaller dimensions and must be situated in a prominent, honorable place, according to the relevant protocol.
+When unfurled in the presence of other flags, the national flag must not have smaller dimensions and must be situated in a prominent, honourable place, according to the relevant protocol.

 Other flags currently in use

 Civil authorities

-Some high-ranking officials of the Spanish state (i.e., the president, the vice-presidents and the ministers of the government, or the chairmen of the Congress of Deputies and the Senate) are entitled to display a flag representative of their status.
-It is a square flag of Spain with the Spanish coat of arms centered on the yellow stripe.